GlobalWebIndex/GWIQ-howto/README.md

 This helps automatically specify data about each placement when the tag fires.
 This makes it possible to segment multiple placements with a single tag.

+Each platform has its own format for Macros, and you should replace our placeholders with the correct ones prior to trafficking.
+Example from Google Ads Manager: %%device%%,
+Example from Adform: %%ADFCREID%%

 Here are some links to popular platforms documentation on Macros
 - Google Ads Manager (GAM) - https://support.google.com/admanager/answer/2376981?hl=en
 - Display and Video 360 (DV360) - https://support.google.com/displayvideo/answer/2789508?hl=en